sonic-net/SONiC/doc/ipv6/ipv6_link_local.md

 7. Support to trap control packets destined to IPv6 link-local address to CPU.
 8. Support filtering of packets with IPv6 link-local source or destination addresses.
 These packets must not be routed to other interfaces.
 This implies utilities like trace route are not applicable for IPv6 link-local addresses.
 Also, ping to link-local address is only applicable for directly connected networks.
 9. Support BGP peering using unnumbered interface configuration.
 In this configuration, the IPv6 link-local address of the interface is used and the remote peer IPv6 link-local address is dynamically discovered to establish adjacency.
-10. IPv6 mode is disabled by default on an interface.
+10. IPv6 mode is enabled by default on an interface.
 11. Support per interface knob to enable IPv6 auto link-local address generation in the absence of manually configured IPv6 addresses on the interface.
 12. Support for global IPv6 command to disable or enable IPv6 auto link-local address generation (in the absence of manually configured addresses) on all the existing eligible interfaces in the switch.
 Exceptions are the OOB port (eth0) and Linux loopback (lo) port.
 In L2 only deployments, it is desirable to turn off auto-generating link-local address so that IPv6 control packets are not transmitted by switch.
 L3 applications are responsible to handle the interface address add and delete events and cleanup/restore the state.
 For other applications like ACL, link-local addresses are treated like global IPv6 address.
 This command applies to all VRF instances in the system.